gashtaan/hunter-xcore-firmware/README.md

 ## Install
 After the build, firmware can be uploaded into MCU via ICSP - all signals and power rail is accessible on PCB either on edge connector or pads that are accessible even from outside (they're located under the front sticker with X-CORE logo on it).
 Use the Pickit, bitbang it or if you have built the remote access module, you can upload firmware directly via remote interface.

+## Remote access
+The remote access module with ESP8266 can't be powered from the unit directly, because logic voltage regulation in X-Core unit is horribly inefficient.
+After the rectification from AC it's regulated down to 24V using zener diodes, then to **negative** -3.3 or -5V (depends on unit's revision) using linear voltage regulation wasting watts of energy in heat, just to power MCU that consumes mostly around 1mA.
+Powering ESP8266 which can consume 400mA at peak is simply impossible.

+Because of that I choose the option to power the remote module from AC input, regulate to 3.3V with efficient switching regulator and connect to the unit via optocouplers.
+To communicate with MCU I use existing ICSP headers, this way I can do direct OTA updates of MCU firmware.

+Firmware of remote module serves simple web-page that allows the user to start selected program, stations and adjust seasonal settings.
+It also allows update the current time of unit's RTC clock, which is also performed automatically at boot.